resnostyle/resnostyle.github.io/About.md

 permalink: /about/
 ---

 Born on the west coast, I grew up in Virginia Beach.
-I'm not a DevOps Engineer at a technology company in Durham, North Carolina.
+I'm a DevOps Engineer at a technology company in Durham, North Carolina.

 I met my lovely wife while in college and we married shortly after I graduated college.